Poor Lighting Falls

 Whether poor lighting caused a slip and fall in North County or elsewhere in San Diego County, in most cases the statute of limitations is two years.
 To be clear, an injury victim must file a lawsuit against the property owner within two years from the injury.
 Doing so, usually requires a poor lighting attorney.

-However, if you get hurt on government property, you may need to file a claim against a government agency.
+However, if you get hurt on government property in a poor lighting fall, you may need to file a claim against a government agency.
 In these cases, the statute of limitations is much shorter.
 For claims against government agencies, you must typically file your claim within six months from the date of the accident.
-To preserve your right to seek compensation, you should discuss your case with a San Diego premises liability lawyer as soon as possible.A North County Injury Lawyer can Help
+To preserve your right to seek compensation, you should discuss your case with a premises liability lawyer as soon as possible.A North County Lawyer can Help